Mending the Big-Data Missing Information: -flats Clustering

-\begin{proof} The mean distance of pair of $k$-flats act symmetrically on the two pairs $(P(-1),P(1))$ and $(P(-\Delta),P(\Delta))$.
+\begin{proof} The mean distance of a pair of $k$-flats acts symmetrically on the two pairs $(P(-1),$ $P(1))$ and $(P(-\Delta),P(\Delta))$.
 Namely, the density function is invariant while the distance scaling only in one direction, which implies a linear change in $\Delta$ in the solution of $S$, i.e., $S_{\Delta}=\Delta S_1$. \end{proof}